THEBONESMITH/ClipboardManager/README.md

 # ClipboardManager

 ClipboardManager is a macOS clipboard manager that helps users track and manage their clipboard history.
-Built with SwiftUI and CoreData, it offers a simple interface for macOS that allows users to quickly access previous clipboard items.
+Built with SwiftUI and CoreData, it offers a simple interface for macOS that allows users to quickly access previous clipboard items with persistent storage for long-term access.

 ## Features

-- **Clipboard Monitoring**: Keeps a running history of items copied to the clipboard.
+- **Clipboard Monitoring**: Keeps a running history of items copied to the clipboard, with the main clipboard menu limited to the most recent 20 items for quick access.
-- **Favorites**: Mark and access frequently used clipboard items quickly.
+- **Favorites**: Users can mark items as favourites for unlimited, quick access.
+Favourites are not limited in number and persist across app restarts thanks to CoreData integration.
-- **Status Bar Integration**: Easily accessible from the macOS status bar.
+- **Status Bar Integration**: Easily accessible from the macOS status bar with an intuitive interface.

 ## How to Use

 Once the app is running, it sits in the status bar.
 Click the icon to view your clipboard history and manage your items.

-### Add to Favorites
+### Marking and Unmarking Favorites

-- To add an item to favorites, click the star icon next to it.
+- To add an item to favourites or remove an item from favourites, hold the Option key while clicking on the item.
+This allows you to quickly manage your favourite items without navigating through menus.

-### Remove from Favorites

-- To remove an item from favorites, click the star icon again.

 ### Copy Item to Clipboard

-- Simply click on the item to copy it back to the clipboard.
+- Simply click on an item to copy it back to the clipboard.

 ## Requirements